 GPU as a Service Market Share

-AI deployment to drive GPU as a service market, global industry to register a CAGR of more than 30% over 2017-2024
+Global GPU as a service market to register a double-digit CAGR over 2019-2025

 In recent times, the role of graphics in the automotive domain has increased to quite an appreciable extent, given the massive deployment of electronic content in vehicles.
 In-car electronics have moved beyond fancy HMI and entertainment displays to passenger protection and safety monitoring systems.
 Automotive OEMs that implement consumer-centric infotainment and innovative safety features are now attracting more consumers, stimulating the demand for GPUs.
 Thus, the surging deployment of 3D graphics and safety applications in automobiles would heavily drive GPU as a service market share in the forthcoming years.

 Numerous automakers, as on today, have been deploying advanced automotive safety features such as advanced driving assistance systems in vehicles to comply with regulatory norms for occupant and automobile safety.
 Consumers have also been observed to give more preference for safety features while purchasing the vehicles.
 It goes without saying that on account of the aforementioned fact, the demand for GPU based built-in computational units that effectively work on safety monitoring would increase by several notches, thereby augmenting the revenue graph of GPU as a service market.